Robbin Lee, Media and Communications

 What else are you involved in on campus?

-I am a member of the Women's Varsity Volleyball team and I also head coach the Men's Club Volleyball team.
+I am a member of the Women's Varsity Volleyball team and I also coach the Men's Club Volleyball team.
 I am a research assistant to Professor Preminda Jacob (Art History) in her research of street murals in the city of Chennai, India, and Professor Jason Loviglio (MCS) in his research of postliberalism in NPR.

 What is your advice to other students getting involved in research?